Can I claim a tax deduction for private health insurance or medical costs?

 There’s some confusion around whether or not you can get a tax deduction for your medical costs.
 To end this confusion, the answer is no, you can’t get a tax deduction for your medical costs because they, much like your health insurance, are considered private in nature.

-A few years back there was a tax offset available for out-of-pocket health costs, but this was phased out with the last year being 2016.
+Quite a few years back there was a tax offset available for out-of-pocket health costs, but this was phased out with the last year being 2016.
 Even when it was in full force you needed to be spending quite a bit to get any material advantage.

 As with anything to do with personal finance or tax it always pays to get advice specific to your circumstances and the above is intended to be a guide only.
 If you’d like to speak with someone about your tax situation why not get in touch?
 We’d love to help.